hweeks/env-enforcer/README.md

 }
 ```

 So a number/string or an array of them, a RegEx check, or a function that will be passed the key value and expects a boolean return; true if valid, false if invalid.
+The return function is async and allows the passing of promise based validation functions.

 ## Middleware Overrides